How do we put family first?

 Exchange Traded Funds (ETF)

 ETFs bundle a collection of securities that are components of a specified index, for example, Canadian equities or Canadian bonds.
 ETFs are purchased or sold on an exchange and are subject to the same commission fee as stock purchases.
-The closing price of an ETF is adjusted regularly to reflect income earned by the ETF, changes in value of its holdings, and fees changed to its unit holders.
+The closing price of an ETF is adjusted regularly to reflect income earned by the ETF, changes in value of its holdings, and fees charged to its unit holders.

 Limited Partnerships (LP)